 Always free usage limits

-As part of the Google Cloud Platform Free Tier, BigQuery offers some resources free of charge up to a specific limit.
+As part of the Google Cloud Free Tier, BigQuery offers some resources free of charge up to a specific limit.
 These free usage limits are available during and after the free trial period.
 If you go over these usage limits and are no longer in the free trial period, you will be charged according to the pricing on this page.

 |Resource||Monthly free usage limits||Details|

 |Storage||The first 10 GB per month is free.||BigQuery ML models and training data stored in BigQuery are included in the BigQuery storage free tier.|